softwaremill/bootzooka/README.md

 There are two implementations of storage - in-memory and mongo - you must install MongoDB and start it before starting the application (when started with run.sh/run.bat the in-memory storage is used)

-## How to configure

-All configuration should be stored in _application.conf_ file.
-Please check _application.conf.template_ to see what values are needed.

-* To have Amazon SQS running you have to provide AWSAccessKeyId, SecretAccessKey and name of existing queue defined on your AWS account.
-* To have e-mail sender working please provide smtp details (host, port, password, username).
-For smtp service working on localhost please comment smtpUsername key so EmailSender will know that he should use not secured smtp service.

-_application.conf_ file should be placed next to _application.conf.template_

 ### Useful sbt commands

 * _compile_ - compile the whole project